|

 misalignment we create the conditions necessary for continual fire-fighting,

 hence the other name of this cloud – the fire fighting cloud.
-The lieutenants cloud/fire fighting cloud
+The lieutenants

-lieutenants cloud/fire fighting cloud is a system cloud upside-down.
-In order to see and understand its systemic
+cloud.
+The lieutenants cloud/fire fighting cloud is a system cloud

-essentially downside-up.
-All the
+that is essentially downside-up.
+All the knowledge that is necessary to

-two PowerPoints.
-I think that there is
+understand this is presented in the earlier two PowerPoints.
+I think that there is a great deal of

-Cloud.
-Paradoxically, if you find that
+utility in understanding the Reformulated Lieutenant’s Cloud.
+Paradoxically, if you find that you are

-systemic cloud you are dealing with.
-A
+flavor of systemic cloud you are dealing with.
+A systemic

-now and where we want to be in the future, all we need is the key.
+where we want to be in the future, all we need is the key.
 We can open the lock on a case-by-case

 basis by examining the erroneous assumptions in the cloud or we can open it